John Chiang (California politician): Wells Fargo

 Chiang imposed a 12-month ban from investment work on Wells Fargo in September 2016, barring the bank from underwriting California's state debt for a year.
 This was in response to the federal report announcing that Wells Fargo employees had opened up to 2 million unauthorized accounts in an attempt to raise Wells Fargo profits.
 However, just 8 months later, Wells Fargo won a competitive bid to sell $636 million of general obligations in California.
 This is due to a state law that requires Chiang to accept only the lowest bid at an auction.
 A spokesman for Chiang said they "were pleased with the price," and "it does not reflect our feelings about their behavior toward their customers."

 2018 gubernatorial bid

 On May 17, 2016, Chiang announced his intentions to run for Governor of California in 2018.
 In polls conducted in January and February 2018, he only garnered 11% support.
-He was eliminated in the jungle primary when he placed 5th with only 655,920 votes (9.4%).
+He was eliminated in the jungle primary when he placed fifth with 655,920 votes (9.4%).